lakecitycoaching/lakecitycoaching/src/pages/blog/mindful-eating.md

 # So what is mindful eating?

 Mindful eating means taking the time to honor your food by choosing high quality, organic food, preparing it with care and using all of your senses to enjoy it fully!

-> Food id NOT the enemy!
+> Food is NOT the enemy!

 It means allocating quiet time to prepare and enjoy eating your meal without rushing or multitasking at the same time.
 Mindful eating is a way of saying to yourself: